-Dilution refers to drop in the pH of a chemical which can be a gas, vapor or solution.
-It involves the process of decreasing the concentration of a solute in the solution normally by mixing with solvent.
+Dilution refers to a drop in the pH of a chemical which can be a gas, vapour or solution.
+It involves the process of decreasing the concentration of a solute in the solution normally by mixing with the solvent.
 To dilute a solution add more solvent without the addition of more solute.
 Mix the resulting solution thoroughly to ensure that all parts of the solution are even.

-For example, if 10 grams of salt is dissolved in 1 liter of water, it has a particular salt concentration.
-By adding 1 liter of water to this solution, the salt concentration is reduced.
+For example, if 10 grams of salt is dissolved in 1 litre of water, it has a particular salt concentration.
+By adding 1 litre of water to this solution, the salt concentration is reduced.
 The dilute solution still has 10 grams of salt.

 To prepare a fixed amount of dilute solution, we have a formula

 C1V1 = C2V2

 V1 denotes the Volume of stock solution needed to make the new solution

 V2 is the final volume of the solution

 A chemist needs 1.5M hydrochloric acid for a reaction.
 The solution available is 6M of HCl.
 What is the volume of 6M HCl to be diluted to obtain 5L of 1.5M HCl?

 Final concentration of HCl is 1.5M